Understanding Esophageal Testing or Manometry

 - Esophageal stricture

 Barrett’s esophagus is an escalation of GERD or acid reflux.
-The condition causes the tissue lining the esophagus to become more like tissue in the small intestine, which increases the risks of developing tumors, ulcers and cancer.
+The condition causes the tissue lining the esophagus to become more like tissue in other parts of the gastrointestinal tract, which increases the risks of developing tumors, ulcers and cancer.

 What do I need to do before testing?